-EESSH heating services procurement framework launched
+EESSH heating services framework

 Alongside competitive pricing, technical competence and a strong track record in health and safety, bidding contractors were assessed according to their ability to demonstrate high quality service, market expertise, transparency and integrity alongside innovation and the use of new technologies.
 Contractors able to demonstrate a commitment to sustainability and social value and a capacity to deliver local community benefit were marked particularly highly.